SimonCropp/Argon/docs/Serializer/NamingStrategySkipSpecifiedNames.md

 # Configure NamingStrategy property name serialization

-This sample configures a `Argon.Serialization.CamelCaseNamingStrategy` to not camel case properties that already have a name specified with an attribute.
+This sample configures a `Argon.CamelCaseNamingStrategy` to not camel case properties that already have a name specified with an attribute.

 <!-- snippet: NamingStrategySkipSpecifiedNamesTypes -->
 <a id='snippet-namingstrategyskipspecifiednamestypes'></a>